mars-sg/marmot/README.md

 ```

 Few things take note here:
+1. The `_id` and `_category` tells the model testing facility the name of the model and the category to which the model belongs.
+The id is always followed by the version number with the format `<name>-v<version>`.
+This id will be used to load the model for testing.
+The category metadata ensures that the model testing facility feeds the model with the correct input data for testing.
-1. Initialise your model in the `__init__` function of your custom class.
+2. Initialise your model in the `__init__` function of your custom class.
 This includes codes to initialise the model and load model weights.
 Any code that should be run only once throughout testing should be housed here.
-2. The `get_output` method is required as it tells the model testing facility how to generate outputs from the inputs provided to the model.
+3. The `get_output` method is required as it tells the model testing facility how to generate outputs from the inputs provided to the model.
 The arguments to the method should be changed to reflect specific model requirements.
-3. The `sample_input` method should return a sample input to the `get_output` function.
+4. The `sample_input` method should return a sample input to the `get_output` function.
 This allows the model testing facility to determine if the `get_output` function is working and producing output as intended.
-4. The dependencies of the models (e.g. pytorch, xgboost, etc) should be indicated in the `requirements.txt` file.
+5. The dependencies of the models (e.g. pytorch, xgboost, etc) should be indicated in the `requirements.txt` file.

 For instance, if you have a trained PyTorch model exported using `torch.save(model, 'path_to_model.pt')`, you can wrap the model as such: